Sufi-Dev/project-onprem-adf-synapse-powerbi/README.md

 ### Project Overview

-This project demonstrates the development of an **end to end Azure data engineering and analytics solution** using the Microsoft AdventureWorks dataset.
+This project demonstrates the development of an end to end Azure data engineering and analytics solution using the Microsoft AdventureWorks dataset.

-The objective was to build a modern data platform that extracts transactional data from an on premises SQL Server environment, processes and transforms it through a **Medallion Architecture**, and delivers curated business data for analytics and reporting in **Power BI**.
+The objective was to build a modern data platform that extracts transactional data from an on premises SQL Server environment, processes and transforms it through a Medallion Architecture, and delivers curated business data for analytics and reporting in Power BI.

 The solution uses: